Hoist Accident Lawyer NYC

 In New York City, many construction sites require workers to perform their jobs from heights.
 In order to transport materials and workers to top floors, contractors and construction companies often erect hoists, lifts, and temporary elevators.
 When these hoists are poorly constructed, improperly operated, or used in a negligent manner, workers face tremendous risks of suffering serious if not fatal harm.

-Discuss your case and rights during a FREE consultation.
-Call (212) 577-9325 to speak with a lawyer.
-The Perecman Firm, P.L.L.C., serves clients throughout New York City and beyond.
+Discuss your case and rights during a free consultation.
+Contact us online to speak with a lawyer at The Perecman Firm, P.L.L.C., we serve clients throughout New York City and beyond.

 Accidents Involving Construction Hoists, Lifts & Elevators

 Construction hoists come in all shapes and sizes, and offer various features.
-Some may be simple line or pulley rigs used to carry small supplies, or may be larger chain, trolley, or ratchet lever hoists used as transport platforms or material lifts to ferry larger materials quickly and effectively.
+Some may be simple line or pulley rigs used to carry small supplies or larger chains, trolleys, or ratchet lever hoists used as transport platforms or material lifts to ferry larger materials quickly and effectively.
 Others may be similar to temporary elevators which transport works and large machinery to top tiers of high-rise buildings, or electric chain and wire hoists which carry and lower very heavy loads.

 - Falls from heights